In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 I think it’s important to mention just how highly the guests praised the crew of the ship for dealing with this situation.

-I’m sure they were also scared but the guests onboard reported how calm and organised everything was.
+I’m sure the crew were also scared, but the guests onboard reported how calm and organised everything was

 Balcony Doors Shattered